A Quiet Place: Plot

-After Marcus and Regan get into an argument, Marcus falls through the silo's roof, and Regan jumps in after him.
-The creature in the hideout runs towards the silo and attacks Regan and Marcus.
-The creature's disruptive effect on electronics causes Regan's cochlear implant to emit a high pitched noise and causes the creature to reel in pain before it runs off, breaking a hole in the silo.
-Lee finds Regan and Marcus, and tells them to get in his truck and use it to get back to the house.
-A creature then appears, attacks Lee, and wounds him; Marcus screams inside the truck, turning the creature's attention to them.
-Lee, realizing that his children are about to die unless he intervenes, signs to Regan that he loves her before yelling out.
-The creature then charges at Lee and kills him, giving Regan and Marcus time to get in the truck and roll it back to the house.
+runs towards the silo and attacks Regan and Marcus.
+The alien's disruptive effect on electronics causes Regan's cochlear implant to emit a high-pitched noise, which causes the creature to reel in pain and retreat, breaking a hole in the silo which frees the children.
+Lee finds Regan and Marcus, directing them to his truck and is wounded when an alien attacks him.
+Marcus cannot stifle a scream, and the alien attacks the truck.
+Lee signs to Regan that he has always loved her and proceeds to yell to draw the alien's attention, sacrificing himself in order to allow Marcus and Regan to safely coast the truck back to the house.